 - At the time of liquidation, bondholders are given a priority in repayment in comparison to debentures.

-- Bonds are generally long-term instrument promising to pay a fixed interest over a specific time frame whereas debentures are a medium term instrument.
+- Bonds are generally long-term instruments promising to pay fixed interest over a specific time frame, whereas debentures are a medium-term instrument.

-As discussed above, both Bonds and Debentures are forms of borrowed capital for companies and is widely practiced since it is a form of debt for the issuing company which gives them the benefit of not deploying personal funds.
-There are various types of Bonds and debentures and an investor can invest their money depending on the preferences and risk-taking ability.
-Bonds are relatively more secured since they are predominantly issued by Government agencies and bonds are also vetted by credit rating agencies allowing careful decision making.
-They offer stable returns and are also included in portfolios of investors.
+As discussed above, both are forms of borrowed capital for companies and are widely practiced since it is a form of debt for the issuing company, which gives them the benefit of not deploying personal funds.
+There are various types of bonds and debentures, and an investor can invest their money depending on the preferences and risk-taking ability.
+Bonds are relatively more secured since they are predominantly issued by government agencies, and bonds are also vetted by credit rating agencies allowing careful decision making.
+They offer stable returns and are also included in the portfolios of investors.

-This has been a guide to differences between Bonds vs Debentures, its examples, and infographics along with comparison table.
-You may also have a look at the following articles on accounting to learn more about fixed income
+This has been a guide to Bonds vs. Debentures.
+Here we discuss the top differences between Bonds and Debentures along with infographics and the comparison table.
+You may also have a look at the following articles on accounting to learn more about fixed income –